canorve/EllipSect/paper/paper.md

 issue is that the development and maintenance of IRAF is discontinued since 2013.
 Nowadays, IRAF is actually supported by the Astronomy community.

-Hence, we introduce ``EllipSect``, which is a Python tool to make surface brightness profiles and extract complementary photometry from the GALFIT's output.
+Hence, we introduce ``EllipSect``, which is a Python tool to generate surface brightness profiles and extract complementary photometry from the GALFIT's output.
 The program aids the users to select, remove or change model components.
 The goal is to provide as much information as possible to select the best model. ``EllipSect``'s